-Aside from your transcripts, you will also be required to submit three letters of reference, proof of your current RN (registered nurse) licensure, a curriculum vitae (CV) and a goal statement which explains and motivates your endeavor to become a CRNA.
-Some universities will also ask for work experience of at least two years as an RN before considering you for admission.
+Aside from your transcripts, you will be required to submit three letters of reference, proof of your current RN (registered nurse) licensure, a curriculum vitae (CV) and a goal statement that explains and motivates your endeavor to become a CRNA.
+Some universities also ask for work experience of at least two years as an RN before considering you for admission.
 Additionally, other institutions will require that you have one year’s worth of full-time work in an ICU (for cardiac, neuro, pediatric, medical, surgical and neonatal intensive care) or shadow experience with a professional anesthesiologist.
 Lastly, you will need a GPA of 3.0 or higher in five science prerequisites, and you will have to complete the following prerequisite courses: human anatomy, chemistry, statistics, physiology, and microbiology.

 What will you learn?

 Incorporating around 50 didactic credits and up to 60 equivalent credits of clinical practice, a Nurse Anesthetist program will teach you how to administer pain-controlling medicine or drugs to patients in emergency rooms, recovery units, ICUs, maternity centers, clinics or other urgent care facilities.
 The program will focus primarily on the essential procedures and technologies employed in pain management during preoperative, intraoperative and postoperative periods.
-You will learn all about psychomotor skills, peripheral nerve blocks, absorption and distribution of drugs by the human body and therapeutic applications of pharmacological principles.
+You will learn about psychomotor skills, peripheral nerve blocks, absorption and distribution of drugs by the human body and therapeutic applications of pharmacological principles.

 - Advanced Pharmacology